Kozea/Pynuts/doc/Advanced tutorial.rst

 Table of Employees
 ~~~~~~~~~~~~~~~~~~

-With advanced pynuts features, you can easily create an admin table which will provide CRUD functions.
+With advanced pynuts features, you can easily create an admin table which will provide CRUD operations over a data model.

-First, create a template called ``table_employees.html`` as below:
+First, create a template called ``table_employees.html``:

 .. sourcecode:: html+jinja